benreid24/BLIB-Template/README.md

 1. Clone all submodules with `git submodule update --init --recursive`
 2. Search and replace `ProjectName` with your own project name.
 It appears often in CMake files
+1. Fill in app-specific sections in code marked with `// TODO - SETUP_TASK: `
 3. Update the path to your compiler and any compiler settings that need changing in [c_cpp_properties.json](.vscode/c_cpp_properties.json)
 4. Tweak the [Doxyfile](Doxyfile) and [.clang-format](.clang-format) files to your liking
 5. Add your resources and any required DLL's to the project directory